Ajay7Saraf/TicTacToe-App/README.md

 ### How the app works

 * `MainMenuScreen`: associates with `main_menu.xml`, which is a menu screen that allows user to choose the type of game.
-It can either be one-player mode, two-player mode, or exit mode.
+It can two-player mode, or exit mode.
 Each mode is a `Button` that associates with an `onClick` event listener to either switch to `MainActivity` or exit the application.

 * `TicTacToeGame` : represents for the entire game, including a 3x3 board - represented by an array of `char`, player one and player two, with a Random object to simulate the computer move if the game is in one-player mode.
 The class is responsible for each move in the game and a check if there is a winner.